AI-SDC/SACRO-ML/README.md

 # AI-SDC

 A collection of tools and resources for managing the statistical disclosure control of trained machine learning models.
+For a brief introduction, see [Smith et al. (2022)](https://doi.org/10.48550/arXiv.2212.01233).

 ## Content